OrderAndCh4oS/Python-Rummy/README.md

 `pip install rummy`

+## Usage

+Run `rummy` in terminal

+Select number of players then the number of AI opponents

 ## Rules

 Players must make melds of three or more cards _eg_  A♠ 2♠ 3♠ or 4♠ 4♥ 4♣

 Unmelded cards score points as follows: